rtts/djhtml/README.md

 After installation you can indent templates using the `djhtml` command.
-The default is to read from standard in and to write the indented output to standard out.To modify the source file in-place, use the `-i` / `--in-place` option and specify a filename:
+The default is to read from standard in and to write the indented output to standard out.
+To modify the source file in-place, use the `-i` / `--in-place` option and specify a filename:

     $ djhtml -i template.html